 Gardeners are responsible for following the garden guidelines and meeting all deadlines.
 Staff and volunteer garden stewards will regularly monitor plots throughout the year.
 If a gardener is not following the garden guidelines, staff will send a reminder.

-- Gardeners who receive a third notice, for any reason, during the garden season forfeit their plot and the plot will be reassigned.
+- Gardeners who receive three notices, for any reason, during the garden season will forfeit their plot or lose the ability to renew.

 - Gardeners who receive notices are encouraged to contact program staff to work out a garden plan to keep their plot.